Elizabeth Thornberry

 Education: PhD, Stanford University

-My research has been supported by the Fulbright Institute of International Education, the American Council of Learned Societies, and the Shelby Cullom Davis Center at Princeton University.
+I received my Ph.D. in African History from Stanford University in 2011.
+My research has been supported by the Fulbright Institute of International Education, the American Council of Learned Societies, the Shelby Cullom Davis Center at Princeton University, and the Mellon Foundation.
 Before coming to Johns Hopkins, I taught at Hobart and William Smith Colleges in Geneva, NY.

-I welcome applications from potential graduate students in modern African history, and from those with interests in transnational histories of law, gender, sexuality, and empire.
+I welcome applications from potential graduate students in modern African history, and from those with interests in transnational histories of law, gender, sexuality, and disability.

 Courses currently taught include: